julianv95/cs4geoJulian/README.md

 # cs4geo Julian Vetter
 #Tiled NDVI Calculation

-This Script calculates the difference of the NDVI of an area of interesst between two different points in time using concurrent and tiled image processing.
-To prevent any any environment issues it's recommended to use the Conda-Environment provided in the repository.
-The script is runnable form the command line.
+This Script calculates the difference of the NDVI of an area of interest between two different points in time using concurrent and tiled image processing.
+To prevent any environment issues it's recommended to use the Conda-Environment provided in the repository.
+The script is runnable from the command line.

 python my_program.py -o config_file.json